PetrosKarampas/MeteorShower/README.md

 - Shoot: Space
 - Camera: Mouse
 ## Build and Run
-You can build and play this game using the Unity Hub
+You can build and play this game using the Unity Hub.
 ## Download the game
-You can download the [here](https://github.com/PetrosKarampas/MeteorShower/raw/main/MeteorShowerBuild.zip) .<br />
+You can download the game [here](https://github.com/PetrosKarampas/MeteorShower/raw/main/MeteorShowerBuild.zip).<br />
 Just unzip and run **Meteor Shower.exe**.